badlocale/SnailPass-Desktop-Client/README.md

 </p>

 SnailPass is a simple client-server password manager, that I'm writing with my colleagues to make for ourselves a convenient, custom environment for storing passwords.
-Now is proposed to make applications for two platforms.
+Now is proposed to make the applications for two platforms.
 The client for each of the platforms is located in different repositories:
 - Windows (you are here now)
 - [Android](https://github.com/IlyaYDen/SnailPasswordManager)
 <!-- -->